patrickenfuego/Chapterize-Audiobooks/README.md

   --language, -l [LANGUAGE]
   DESCRIPTION:            model language to use. requires a supported model.
-                          'en-us' is provided with the project.
+                          en-us is provided with the project.

   --model, -m [{small,large}]
-  DESCRIPTION:            model type to use where multiple models are available. default is 'small'.
+  DESCRIPTION:            model type to use where multiple models are available. default is small.

   --download_model, -dm [{small,large}]
   DESCRIPTION:            download a model archive. language to download specified via